Generalized chromatic functions: Introduction

-Let $\mathbb{Q}[[x_1,x_2,\dots]]$ be the set of all power series in commuting variables $x= x_1,x_2, \dots$.
-We define the \emph{generalized chromatic function} of an edge-coloured digraph $G$ to be the bounded degree power series where $x_\kappa=\prod_{a\in V(G)}x_{\kappa(a)}$.
-Note that the generalized chromatic polynomial $P(G,p)$ is equal to the generalized chromatic function of $G$ by setting the first $p$ variables to $1$ and all others to $0$. \sxl{In the theory of $P$-partitions, a labelled poset} $P$ corresponds to a quasisymmetric function $F_{P}$ \cite{Sta1}.
+Let $\mathbb{Q}[[x_1,x_2,\dots]]$ be the set of all power series in commuting variables \fathree{$x=\{ x_1,x_2, \dots\}$.} We define the \emph{generalized chromatic function} of an edge-coloured digraph $G$ to be the bounded degree power series where $x_\kappa=\prod_{a\in V(G)}x_{\kappa(a)}$.
+Note that the generalized chromatic polynomial $P(G,p)$ is equal to the generalized chromatic function of $G$ \fathree{after} setting the first $p$ variables to $1$ and all others to $0$. \sxl{In the theory of $P$-partitions, a labelled poset} $P$ corresponds to a quasisymmetric function $F_{P}$ \cite{Sta1}.
 Since each $P$-partition is a proper vertex-colouring of an edge-coloured digraph (see Section \ref{proper colourings}), we can \sxl{view $F_{P}$ as} a generalized chromatic function.
 Moreover, Stanley's chromatic symmetric functions \cite{Sta}, extended chromatic symmetric functions \cite{CS}, and chromatic quasisymmetric functions in \cite{E17,H, SW} are the generalized chromatic functions of certain edge-coloured digraphs (see Section \ref{others}).
-Therefore, we can merge all of these chromatic functions and the generating functions of $P$-partitions, $F_{P}$, into one object. \\
+Therefore, we can merge all of these chromatic functions and the generating functions of $P$-partitions, $F_{P}$, into one object.

 As we will see, generalized chromatic functions are quasisymmetric functions.
-There are many well-known bases for the Hopf algebras of symmetric and quasisymmetric functions.
-One substantial strength of the theory of generalized chromatic functions is that any of these bases can be expressed as a family of generalized chromatic functions. \fss{Therefore, if one finds a product, coproduct, antipode, etc., formula for generalized chromatic functions, then this impacts knowledge about all these bases of the Hopf algebras of symmetric and quasisymmetric functions.
-For example, we give a generic coproduct formula for \svwt{generalized} chromatic functions.}\\
+There are many well-known bases for the Hopf algebras of symmetric and quasisymmetric functions. \fathree{Any of these bases can be expressed as a family of generalized chromatic functions.
+This offers a significant advantage because if one finds a product, coproduct, antipode, etc., formula for generalized chromatic functions, then this impacts knowledge about all these bases of the Hopf algebras of symmetric and quasisymmetric functions.
+For example, we give a generic coproduct formula for generalized chromatic functions.}

 We also study a chain of Hopf algebras starting from symmetric functions and ending with quasisymmetric functions.
-We present different bases for the Hopf algebras in the chain using generalized chromatic functions. \\
+We present different bases for the Hopf algebras in the chain using generalized chromatic functions.